MarinaDataAnalyst/LinkedIn_Customer_Engagement/README.md

 Based on the initial meeting, the questions asked and the answers received, a project development option was proposed through structuring the publication of posts on LinkedIn.
 I prepared a presentation on the stages and essence of the project, and also defined the roles, taking into account the motivation of the other 2 team members.

-**Identified target:**  to improve Marketing and Sales and attract  premium customers.
+**Identified target:**  Develop and implement a structured LinkedIn publishing strategy – regular, targeted and measurable content on current EU regulatory trends – to strengthen the company’s expert image and increase engagement.
 **Budget:** 0, limited tools.

 **To-to list**